There are over 700 Florida Springs. Far too many to conquer in one single Florida vacation.

 More common sightings include armadillos casually walking around and foraging in the park.

-For those who wish to enjoy a frosty cold beer in a transparent blue spring, head to Ginnie Springs, one of, if not the only Spring in Florida which allows alcohol to be consumed in the spring.
+For those who wish to enjoy a frosty cold beer in a transparent blue spring, head to Ginnie Springs for tubing, one of, if not the only Spring in Florida which allows alcohol to be consumed in the spring.

 As Ginnie Springs is a privately owned spring the owners allow alcohol consumption in the Spring.